A Visitors Guide to Dining in Philadelphia

 Cherry Street Pier

 There's no shortage of restaurants at Cherry Street Pier.
-This early 20th-century pier is surrounded by art studios, a flea market, and a riverside beer pub.
+Art studios, a flea market, and a riverside beer pub surround this early 20th-century pier.
 If you're interested in visiting the pier, make sure to check out the Pier Art Museum and Pier Brewery.
 There are also many great places to shop for Philadelphia souvenirs.

 Laser Wolf